 We outlined these claims in a letter to the employer and stated that we would file a lawsuit if we did not receive a satisfactory response.
 The employer responded, and we were able to resolve the case with payment to Client E and a release from the non compete provisions.

-Case Study E: Takeaways
+Independent Contractor Non Compete Case Study 2: Takeaways

 There are a number of lessons to be learned from this example that may help you if you are facing a dispute over a non compete agreement